cseoighe/StopEvol/Figures/README.md

 ```

-Fig. S13.
-The same simulations as in figure S3 but in this case the GY model with the F3x4 model of codon frequencies was used.
+**Fig. S13:** The same simulations as in figure S3 but in this case the GY model with the F3x4 model of codon frequencies was used.

 ### Authors